By Leonard Williams

-Without question, nearly every GED candidate can benefit from a local low-cost or free GED class or affordable online GED courses.
-GED classes are designed for adult learners and focus specifically on the knowledge and information needed for the GED exam.
+Without question, nearly every GED test candidate can benefit from a local low-cost or free GED test class or affordable online GED courses.
+GED test classes are designed for adult learners and focus specifically on the knowledge and information needed for the GED test.
 Classes are readily available.
-In most cities and towns, you can find a low-cost or free GED class sponsored by a local community college, public school district, university adult education program or through nonprofits, by volunteers and through family resource centers.
-Even some employers offer a low-cost or free GED class through workplace development and job readiness programs.
+In most cities and towns, you can find a low-cost or free GED test class sponsored by a local community college, public school district, or university adult education program; or through nonprofits, by volunteers, and through family resource centers.
+Even some employers offer a low-cost or free GED test class through workplace development and job readiness programs.

-Whether students and adult learners attend a GED class or need to design a self-guided program, GED Academy recommends the following GED test-taking strategies and resources to help candidates prepare for and earn the GED credential.
+Whether students and adult learners attend a GED test class or need to design a self-guided program, GED Academy recommends the following GED test-taking strategies and resources to help candidates prepare for and earn the GED certificate.

 Explore the Test: Review the testing requirements.
-Understand what knowledge and information is needed for the GED mathematics test, GED science test, GED social studies test, GED reading test, and GED writing test.
-Find out the passing GED testing scores, and the GED application requirements for your community’s Official GED Testing Center™ locations.
-Individual states and provinces have their own local requirements for the GED test credential.
+Understand what knowledge and information is needed for the GED mathematical reasoning test, GED science test, GED social studies test, and GED Reasoning Through Language Arts (RLA) test.
+Find out the passing GED test scores, and the GED test application requirements for your community's Official GED Testing Center™ locations.
+Individual states and provinces have their own local requirements for the GED certificate.

-Understand the Test: To get GED-ready, get acquainted with the GED test structure.
-Become familiar and comfortable with the GED writing test essay requirements and how test passages and questions are presented in GED reading, science, and social studies.
-Look at a GED mathematics practice test to understand the GED mathematics test.
-A good GED guide will help, too.
+Understand the Test: To get GED test-ready, get acquainted with the GED test structure.
+Become familiar and comfortable with the GED test Extended Response (ER) requirements and how test passages and questions are presented in GED language arts, science, and social studies.
+Look at a GED mathematical reasoning practice test to understand the GED math test.
 Understanding the test will help you learn the best way to find the right answer among five multiple-choice options to increase your score.

-Practice First: Before taking the GED test, you’ll want to get GED practice with a pencil-and-paper or an online GED practice test.
-You’ll increase your familiarity and comfort level with the test, and a GED practice test will determine skill weaknesses and strengths.
-Use the information from your GED practice test scores to plan a self-guided study course or decide which GED classes you need most.
-You can also determine how much time you’ll need to prepare for the GED exam and get more acquainted with the test-taking strategies that will help you in passing the GED test.
+Practice First: Before taking the GED test, you'll want to get GED test practice with a pencil-and-paper or an online GED practice test.
+You'll increase your familiarity and comfort level with the test, and a GED test practice test will determine skill weaknesses and strengths.
+Use the information from your GED test practice test scores to plan a self-guided study course or decide which GED test classes you need most.
+You can also determine how much time you'll need to prepare for the GED test and get more acquainted with the test-taking strategies that will help you in passing the GED test.

-Explore Online Resources: If a local GED class isn’t an option, or you need extra study to sharpen skills, get GED online free resources to supplement your learning.
-You can also enroll in an online GED class designed for self-guided study.
-While free GED resources are available, you may need a more advanced, helpful program to get GED-ready.
+Explore Online Resources: If a local GED test class isn't an option, or you need extra study to sharpen skills, get GED test online free resources to supplement your learning.
+You can also enroll in an online GED test class designed for self-guided study.
+While free GED test resources are available, you may need a more advanced, helpful program to get GED test-ready.
 It depends how comfortable you are taking charge of your own learning.
-When looking for an online GED class, be sure to shop wisely.
+When looking for an online GED test class, be sure to shop wisely.
 Compare programs and read the fine print.
-Lots of online companies offer fake diplomas or promise results that they can’t deliver.
+Lots of online companies offer fake diplomas or promise results that they can't deliver.
 And taking the GED test online is not allowed!

-Motivation is essentially based on a single premise: how bad you want something.
+Motivation is essentially based on a single premise: how badly you want something.
 If you really want it to happen, it will.
-If passing the GED Test is something you really want, you will.
-It’s that simple.
-Motivation is the cornerstone of your GED program, whether you opt for a classroom experience, an online GED class, or a self-guided GED study course.
+If passing the GED test is something you really want, you will.
+It's that simple.
+Motivation is the cornerstone of your GED test program, whether you opt for a classroom experience, an online GED test class, or a self-guided GED test study course.

 You'll want support and also test advice, GED test-taking strategies, learning materials, and most importantly encouragement from people who want you to achieve your educational and career goals.

-- The American Council on Education, adult schools, and local libraries will also have additional low-cost or free GED resources designed specifically for GED students.
+- The American Council on Education, adult schools, and local libraries will also have additional low-cost or free GED test resources designed specifically for GED test students.
 Visit www.gedtest.org, or call 202-939-9490.

-- PBS television offers broadcast GED classes; check local listings.
+- PBS television offers broadcast GED test classes; check local listings.

 - Is there a Volunteer Center in your community?
 Browse member listings of the Points of Light Foundation: http://www.pointsoflight.org/centers/find_center.cfm